About the Nurse Anesthesia Resident (NAR) Workshop

 Cloud Nine Nursing Anesthesia Inc., Owner

-Johnny Garza is a 2018 Nurse Anesthesia graduate from Loma Linda University and current Trustee and Government Relations Committee Chairperson for the California Association of Nurse Anesthetists.
+Johnny Garza is a 2018 Nurse Anesthesia graduate from Loma Linda University and current Trustee and Government Relations Committee Chairperson for the California Association of Nurse Anesthesiology.
 Johnny provides anesthesia services in multiple hospital setting across the Central Valley region where he also serves as a clinical coordinator.
 His passion for the profession is seen through his continuous and committed roles in education, lobbying and mentoring.

 11:30 AM - 12:30 PM | Landing Your Dream CRNA Position After School